All Episodes

 Yeah.

-A lot of ways we do.
+Yes, in a lot of ways we do.

-In what's today the United States in the East, highly sophisticated forms of agriculture, growing a variety of crops in the Southwest, relying especially on corn.
+Now there was, of course, agriculture here in what's today the United States in the East, highly sophisticated forms of agriculture, growing a variety of crops in the Southwest, relying especially on corn.

-A good part of what's today the United States, especially the West, were hunter-gatherer peoples and fishers.
+But you're right, a good part of what's today the United States, especially the West, were hunter-gatherer peoples and fishers.

-Now, they were not large tribes.
+Now, there were not large tribes.

-One of the limitations of a hunter-gatherer society is that you cannot expand in numbers beyond a certain limit, about 125.
-You know, if you get bigger than that, you really can't support it.
+One of the limitations of a hunter-gatherer society is you cannot expand in numbers beyond a certain limit.

-So what you had was this extraordinary splay, this extraordinary variety of peoples, you know, hundreds, hundreds of different Today, there are 530 federally recognized tribes in the United States.
+So what you had was this extraordinary splay, this extraordinary variety of peoples, hundreds, hundreds of different Native groups.

-And that's just – those are the ones who have survived physically and culturally.
+And that's just, those are the ones who have survived physically and culturally.

-So there's this remarkable array of peoples, many of them speaking different languages or different dialects.
+So there's this remarkable array of peoples, many of them speaking different languages or different dialects, all of them in contact with the others in these very intricate trade relationships.

-It was quite a place, you know?
+It was quite a place, you know.

-It flies dramatically in the face of what we think was going on back then, this romanticized, simplistic view of the Indian, right?
+And you're right, it flies dramatically in the face of what we think was going on back then.

 joe rogan